chocolatey/docs/input/en-us/create/functions/index.md

  * ChocolateyChecksumType32 - Was `--download-checksum-type` passed?
  * ChocolateyChecksum64 - Was `--download-checksum-x64` passed?
  * ChocolateyChecksumType64 - Was `--download-checksum-type-x64` passed?
- * ChocolateyPackageExitCode - The exit code of the script that just ran - usually set by `Set-PowerShellExitCode`
+ * ChocolateyPackageExitCode - The exit code of the script that just ran - usually set by `Set-PowerShellExitCode`.
  * ChocolateyLastPathUpdate - Set by Chocolatey as part of install, but not used for anything in particular in packaging.
- * ChocolateyProxyLocation - The explicit proxy location as set in the configuration `proxy`
+ * ChocolateyProxyLocation - The explicit proxy location as set in the configuration `proxy`.
  * ChocolateyDownloadCache - Use available download cache?
-Set by `--skip-download-cache`, `--use-download-cache`, or feature `downloadCache`
+Set by `--skip-download-cache`, `--use-download-cache`, or feature `downloadCache`.
- * ChocolateyProxyBypassList - Explicitly set locations to ignore in configuration `proxyBypassList`
+ * ChocolateyProxyBypassList - Explicitly set locations to ignore in configuration `proxyBypassList`.
  * ChocolateyProxyBypassOnLocal - Should the proxy bypass on local connections?
-Set based on configuration `proxyBypassOnLocal`
+Set based on configuration `proxyBypassOnLocal`.
  * http_proxy - Set by original `http_proxy` passthrough, or same as `ChocolateyProxyLocation` if explicitly set.
  * https_proxy - Set by original `https_proxy` passthrough, or same as `ChocolateyProxyLocation` if explicitly set.
  * no_proxy- Set by original `no_proxy` passthrough, or same as `ChocolateyProxyBypassList` if explicitly set.
  * ChocolateyPackageFolder - Not for use in package automation scripts.
-Recommend using `$toolsDir = "$(Split-Path -parent $MyInvocation.MyCommand.Definition)"` as per template generated by `choco new`
+Recommend using `$toolsDir = "$(Split-Path -parent $MyInvocation.MyCommand.Definition)"` as per template generated by `choco new`.
  * ChocolateyToolsLocation - Not for use in package automation scripts.
-Recommend using Get-ToolsLocation instead
+Recommend using Get-ToolsLocation instead.